CorneliaMelon/Med-Xplain/README.md

 **Key Features**

-Patient Information Tool: This application acts as an intermediate interface that bridges the gap between doctors and patients.
+* Patient Information Tool: This application acts as an intermediate interface that bridges the gap between doctors and patients.
 It empowers patients with valuable information about their medical conditions, treatment options, and ongoing care.
 This is especially crucial in healthcare environments where patients often feel disconnected from the decision-making process.

-Enhanced Patient Governance: The tool aims to provide patients with more control over their healthcare journey.
+* Enhanced Patient Governance: The tool aims to provide patients with more control over their healthcare journey.
 By making comprehensive medical summaries accessible, it encourages patients to actively participate in their care decisions.
 This enhanced governance can lead to improved patient outcomes.

-Support for Chronic Illnesses: The Medical Summary Generator is designed to provide ongoing support, particularly for chronic illnesses.
-It can regularly update patients with relevant information and treatment options, helping them better manage their conditions.
+* Ongoing Support and Insights into Medical Research: The Medical Summary Generator is designed to provide ongoing support, particularly for chronic illnesses.
+It can regularly update patients with relevant information and evolving treatment landscapes, helping them better understand their options as well as providing insights into ongoing medical research.